icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 Digital Attack Maps actually has a fantastic [Understanding DDOS page](http://www.digitalattackmap.com/understanding-ddos/).
 It includes a few videos on how to use the site, what each part of the site means, and what DDOS is.

 The key point here is that these attacks can come from any type of network connection.
 When I talk about defenses, this will be good to think about.
+But first lets talk about the main types of attacks using the names that the Attack Map uses.

  - TCP Connection Attacks

-  > [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) provides reliable, ordered, and error-checked delivery of data in the form of packets (unlike [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)).
+  > [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is the networking protocol of the internet. provides reliable, ordered, and error-checked delivery of data in the form of packets (unlike [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)).
 TCP connections can be made by attackers to never close.
 Computers (Load Balancers, HTTP Servers, Routers, PBXs, etc) have a limited number of connections they can keep open.
 So if someone can take and hold the connections your computer would use to connect to others, others won't be able to connect to you.

  - Volumetric Attacks

+ > Volumetric (relating to volume) is kind of exactly as it sounds.

  - Fragmentation